top of page

 I left the psychiatrist’s office with a cat in my pocket and a year's worth of appointments scheduled.

 It was a deal: I could keep the cat and my psychiatrist could see her once a week.
 We became friends, real friends the three of us.
+The kind of friends that, like pets, were rare, if not non-existent.
 The kind of friends that kept a secret for almost 17 years.

 In the end, they were not so bad after all, these psychiatrists.